-- Antigravity treadmills create less stress to joints and muscles
+- Antigravity treadmills create less stress on joints and muscles.

 - AlterG treadmills can improve mobility strength and safety.

-- On an AlterG, you can run longer and recover faster with less pain
+- On an AlterG treadmill, you can run longer and recover faster with less pain.

-- AlterG treadmills can help gradually progress and easily adjust the intensity of your workout
+- AlterG treadmills can help progress gradually and easily adjust your workout intensity.

-- On an AlterG, you can safely change your running form without becoming more injury prone.
+- On an AlterG treadmill, you can safely change your running form without becoming more injury-prone.

-- AlterGs are safe for those with neurological conditions and neurologic patients
+- AlterG treadmills are safe for those with neurological conditions and neurologic patients.

 - AlterG treadmills allow you to walk or run on injuries with less pain (or none)